jank324/lynx/docs/coordinate_system.md

-# Coordinate System in Cheetah
+# Coordinate System in Lynx

-In _Cheetah_, the coordinates of the particles are defined by a 7-dimensional vector
+In _Lynx_, the coordinates of the particles are defined by a 7-dimensional vector

 $$\vec{x} = (x, px, y, py, \tau, \delta, 1)$$